 Understanding the psychology

 Getting the Starbucks planner is a Christmas tradition for young urban professionals.
 Completing the midnight mass novena or Simbang Gabi used to be the must-do Christmas tradition for Pinoys.
 Now, it’s getting the planner.

 Going to Starbucks and collecting the stickers makes people feel that they are part of a public tradition by their own generation, and not one that they “adopted” from their parents.

-Among friends – sharing how many stickers they’ve already collected, discussing which Christmas beverage they like the most, asking which planner color they want – these are all part of this modern tradition that Starbucks has brilliantly started.
+Among friends – sharing how many stickers they’ve already collected, discussing which Christmas beverage they like the most, asking which planner design or color they want – these are all part of this modern tradition that Starbucks brilliantly started.